-Management proactively reported a breach of fiduciary responsibilities by a prescribed officer to the auditors on 13 December 2021, who entered into an agreement on behalf of a subsidiary of the Group outside of the requisite authority and internal processes and policies.
-The reportable irregularity was reported to the IRBA in line with reporting obligations of the joint auditors.
+Management proactively reported a breach of fiduciary responsibilities by a prescribed officer to the auditor on 13 December 2021, who entered into an agreement on behalf of a subsidiary of the Group outside of the requisite authority and internal processes and policies.
+The reportable irregularity was reported to the IRBA in line with reporting obligations of the auditor.
 The subsidiary and the Group Boards took specific remedial actions to address the breach and prevent losses.
-The joint auditors subsequently reported to the IRBA that the reportable irregularity is no longer continuing.
+The auditor subsequently reported to the IRBA that the reportable irregularity is no longer continuing.